Darren0422/MySQL-Database/README.md

 If the "Architect name" does not match the user input, a message displays that it was not found.

 ##### Search a Contractor record
-When the user selects the "Search Contractor" option, they are then prompted to enter the number of the aspect of the "Search Contractor" menu they wish use.
+When the user selects the "Search Contractor" option, they are then prompted to enter the number of the aspect of the "Search Contractor" menu they wish to use.

 <img width="1093" alt="Screenshot 2023-08-13 at 13 10 50" src="https://github.com/Darren0422/Databases/assets/134398985/49282585-ad11-4e66-9c56-a153f5564b4b">